Holyhead to Dublin Ferry

 from the booking on line to the actual traveling the experiance was nothing but spectacular especially as both me and my wife are both disabled and nothing was to much trouble for any of the staff they really made us feel that they were there just for us, but we know that they were helping everyone, a most happy mode of travelling made possible by your capable crew well done everybody.

 Holyhead to Dublin Popular Questions

 Want to know more about your journey from Holyhead to Dublin?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.

 How long does the ferry from Holyhead to Dublin take?

 The average journey time by ferry between Holyhead to Dublin is 3 hrs 17 min.
 The journey time may vary, so use our booking engine on this page to search for a specific travel date.

 How fast does the ferry from Holyhead to Dublin travel?

-The fastest journey time by ferry from Holyhead to Dublin is 2 hrs 15 min, with Stena Line.
+The fastest journey time by ferry from Holyhead to Dublin is 3 hrs 15 min, with Irish Ferries.

 How much does the ferry from Holyhead to Dublin cost?

-The cheapest ferry ticket price from Holyhead to Dublin found by AFerry customers recently is £83, travelling with Irish Ferries on Wednesday, 16 October 2019.
+The cheapest ferry ticket price from Holyhead to Dublin found by AFerry customers recently is £80, travelling with Stena Line on Tuesday, 12 November 2019.
 Prices also vary depending on the date and time of travel.